cardsagainstcontainers/deck/README.md

 ### Ordering Cards

-You can order a pack of [physical cards](https://go.sysdig.com/cardsagainstcontainers) to be sent to you in the mail courtesy of Sysdig, Inc.
+You can order a pack of [physical cards](https://go.sysdig.com/cardsagainstcontainers) to be sent to you in the mail courtesy of Sysdig, Inc.   *WHILE SUPPLIES LAST, that sounded salesy!*

 <p align="center"><a href="https://twitter.com/jbeda/status/1255651920628207616?s=20"><img src="tweet-joe.png" width="360"></a></p>